 The continent’s current form is the product of both natural and magical forces:

 • Pre-Cataclysm Aethelgard: Before the Cataclysm, the continent was a single connected landmass.
-First Empire geological surveys describe a central highland where the Great Rift now stands — a region of volcanic activity and dense mineral deposits that powered Imperial industry
+First-Empire geological surveys describe a central highland where the Great-Rift now stands — a region of volcanic activity and dense mineral deposits that powered Imperial industry

 • The Shattering: The Cataclysm did not simply create a chasm — it fundamentally altered the continent’s geological structure.
 The western half dropped several hundred feet relative to the east, creating the coastal lowlands that now support agriculture.
-The eastern half buckled upward, forming the C and intensifying the Ironspine range
+The eastern half buckled upward, forming the Crystal-Peaks and intensifying the Ironspine range

-• Ongoing instability: Geological surveys conducted by the University-of-Valoria over the past century suggest the continent is still adjusting.
+• Ongoing instability: Geological surveys conducted by the University-Of-Valoria over the past century suggest the continent is still adjusting.
 Minor tremors occur regularly along the Great-Rift, and the eastern coastline experiences seasonal uplift that dwarven cartographers have documented for centuries

 Resource Distribution